alphagov/govuk-puppet/development-vm/README.md

     dev$ cd /var/govuk/development
     dev$ ./update-bundler.sh

+There are a handful of Python apps which use [PIP][pip].
+You will probably need to install these dependencies too, so run:

+    dev$ ./update-pip.sh

 For many apps, they won't be usable until you create a user by hand in their database, or grab a copy of production data (see below).